Breakenridge History, Family Crest & Coats of Arms

 While the Breakenridge family typically claim Scotland as their homeland, as one would expect northern England is also a place the family calls home.
 Cumbria (Cumberland) just south of the Scottish border included a listing of Nicholas de Bracanrig in the Subsidy Rolls for 1332.
 "There are five places named Brackenrigg in Cumberland and one in Lanarkshire [Scotland]. "

 Early History of the Breakenridge family

-Another 175 words (12 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Breakenridge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Breakenridge research.
+Another 108 words (8 lines of text) covering the years 1454, 1454, 1748 and 1816 are included under the topic Early Breakenridge History in all our PDF Extended History products and printed products wherever possible.

 Breakenridge Spelling Variations

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, Breakenridge has been spelled Brackenridge, Brachenridge, Brakenbury, Brackenrige, Brachenrige, Brecenrigg, Brecenrig, Breckinridge, Breckinrige, Breckinrigg, Breconrig, Breconrigg, Breckenrig, Breckenrigg, Braikinrigg, Braikinrig, Braikinridge and many more.